A guide to zero waste living - and where to start

 The zero waste lifestyle is all about simplifying your life by reducing your waste.
 It’s a way to be kinder to the planet and your body through what you do, eat, buy, wear, and use everyday.
-Don't be intimidated by the word "zero" - it's more of a guiding force than a realistic end-point.
-This lifestyle doesn’t happen overnight, but it does start with a few simple changes.
+Don't be intimidated by the word "zero" - it's more of a guiding ideal than a realistic end-point.
+This lifestyle doesn’t happen overnight, but it can start with a few simple changes.
 These are our top tips for getting closer to zero waste.

 One thing at a time